SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used by the app.
 Pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.

-With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) along with an understanding how they use and issue JWTs.
+With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) along with an understanding how they use and issue JWT.

 In order to use the Security provider you need to do the following: